 In this way, the findability phenomenon is presented as something related to the complexity of the space in which evolution happens, i.e., patterns emerge, not due to any particular evolutionary force, but due to the unavoidable geography of the state-space for evolution.
-Yet the dependence of findability on the way that this state-space is sampled by mutation is shown by Schaper and Louis (2014).
+Yet the dependence of findability on the way that this state-space is sampled by mutation, leading to biases in the introduction process (Stoltzfus, 2012), is shown by Schaaper and Louis (2014).
 They refer to this effect as the “arrival of the frequent” or as “phenotype bias.”
 Likewise, Dingle, et al (2020) show that the findability effect disappears when sampling compensates for the differing cardinality of structures in sequence space.

 A causal grounding for internalism

-Just as statistical physics is not a reductionist theory, the SGFT is simply not a reductionist theory.
+Note that, just as statistical physics is not a reductionist theory, the SGFT is simply not a reductionist theory, in the sense of pushing the fundamental basis of reality or causation down to the lowest possible level.
 The SGFT clearly posits an emergent population “level”, and the architects of the Modern Synthesis argued explicitly that the forces of evolution are emergent at the population level, and do not exist at the more reduced level of individual organisms.
 For instance, in their textbook, Dobzhansky, et al (1977) write

 Each unitary random variation is therefore of little consequence, and may be compared to random movements of molecules within a gas or liquid.
 Directional movements of air or water can be produced only by forces that act at a much broader level than the movements of individual molecules, e.g., differences in air pressure, which produce wind, or differences in slope, which produce stream currents.
 In an analogous fashion, the directional force of evolution, natural selection, acts on the basis of conditions existing at the broad level of the environment as it affects populations. (p.
 6)

-An individual event of mutation that introduces a new allele does not satisfy this conception of an evolutionary cause.
+The particular conception of an emergent population force (in the SGFT) means that an individual event of mutation that introduces a new allele does not satisfy the definition of an evolutionary cause.
 It is a proximate cause, in the language of Mayr.
 Likewise, the development of an individual is a proximate cause.

-A different way to state this limitation is that the prevailing theory of causal forces used in evolutionary reasoning works well for causes of fixation but not for causes of origination, yet a full account of evolutionary causation requires that both origination and fixation are treated as change-making causal processes with explicit dynamics.
+A casual way to state the consequences of this limitation is that the prevailing theory of causal forces used in evolutionary reasoning works well for causes of fixation but not for causes of origination, yet a full account of evolutionary causation requires that both origination and fixation are treated as change-making causal processes with explicit dynamics.